Corner Country Explorer

 Overnight: The Royal Sands Hotel and Resort, Ko Rong (B)

-This morning after breakfast we bid farewell to our resort and board the ferry for the trip back to Sihanoukville where our private train will be waiting to take us on the next leg of the journey.
+This morning after breakfast we bid farewell to our resort and board the boat for the trip back to Sihanoukville where our private train will be waiting to take us on the next leg of the journey.
 Over the next few hours our train will meander back through southern Cambodia, giving us a chance to view the route of this railway line from a different angle and time of day.
 Lunch will be served in our dining car as we roll along past the town of Phumi and onto the charming regional capital of Kampot.

 Nestled along the banks of the Kampot River, the charming town of Kampot is known for its colonial-era architecture, offering a real glimpse into Cambodia’s past with its well-preserved French buildings lining the streets; and for its world-famous pepper plantations, where the distinctive and world-class Kampot pepper is cultivated.

-Overnight: Good Time Relax Resort, Kampot (B, L D)
+Overnight: Amber Kampot, Kampot (B, L D)

 This morning after breakfast and checking out, we’ll make a private visit to a local Pepper Plantation to see first-hand how this global delicacy is grown, harvested and processed before transferring to the railway station to rejoin our private train for the journey back to Phnom Penh.